Quantum-HG/Battery-Reminder/README.md

 # Battery Reminder

-**Battery Reminder** is a lightweight Windows desktop application developed in C++.
-It notifies users when their laptop battery is fully charged.
-The application features a custom user interface built with ImGui, utilizes SFML for rendering, and delivers native Windows toast notifications via WinToastLib.
+**Battery Reminder** is a lightweight Windows desktop application built in C++.
+It alerts users when their laptop battery reaches a user-defined battery level—helping prevent overcharging and prolong battery health.
+It features a custom ImGui-based interface, SFML rendering, and native Windows notifications via WinToastLib.

 ## Application Preview